-TRYING TO UNDERSTAND MALIGNANCY ONLY FEEDS IT, MAKES IT BALLOON-FAT AND LOFTY FLOATING HIGH OVERHEAD FEARFUL OF SINKING TO EARTH WHERE A BLADE OF GRASS COULD PUNCTURE IT LETTING ITS WATERY FECES SOIL THE ENTHRALLED AUDIENCE THE WAY MOLD RUINS PIANO KEYS BOTH BLACK AND WHITE, SHARP AND FLAT TO PRODUCE A DIRGE OF ITS DECAY.
-I REFUSE TO BE ASHAMED OF MY SHAME, YOU KNOW, THE ONE ASSIGNED TO ME WHICH MATCHES THE LOW PRIORITY AND THE DEGRADED MORALITY OF THOSE WHO INSIST UPON THE MOST FACILE OF HUMAN FEELINGS OF INFERIORITY AND FLAW SIMPLY TO DISGUISE THEIR OWN COWARDICE BY PRETENDING IT IS IDENTICAL TO A BANJO'S PURITY.
+TRYING TO UNDERSTAND RACIST

+MALIGNANCY ONLY FEEDS IT, MAKES IT

+BALLOON-FAT AND LOFTY FLOATING HIGH

+OVERHEAD FEARFUL OF SINKING TO EARTH

+WHERE A BLADE OF GRASS COULD PUNCTURE IT

+LETTING ITS WATERY FECES SOIL THE

+ENTHRALLED AUDIENCE THE WAY MOLD RUINS

+PIANO KEYS BOTH BLACK AND WHITE, SHARP AND

+FLAT TO PRODUCE A DIRGE OF ITS DECAY.

+I REFUSE TO BE ASHAMED OF MY SHAME, YOU KNOW, THE ONE ASSIGNED TO ME WHICH MATCHES THE LOW PRIORITY AND THE DEGRADED MORALITY OF THOSE WHO INSIST UPON THIS MOST FACILE OF HUMAN FEELINGS OF INFERIORITY AND FLAW SIMPLY TO DISGUISE THEIR OWN COWARDICE BY PRETENDING IT IS IDENTICAL TO A BANJO'S PURITY.
 THANK YOU.
-YOU GAVE ME RAGE AND FRAILTY AND HOSTILE RECKLESSNESS AND WORRY WORRY WORRY DAPPLED WITH SUCH UNCOMPROMISING SHARDS OF LIGHT AND LOVE IT SEEMED A KINDNESS IN ORDER TO BE ABLE TO LEAVE YOU AND NOT FOLD INTO A GRIEF SO DEEP IT WOULD BREAK NOT THE HEART BUT THE MIND THAT KNOWS THE OBOE'S SHRIEK AND THE WAY IT TEARS INTO RAGS THE SILENCE TO EXPOSE YOUR BEAUTY TOO DAZZLING TO CONTAIN AND WHICH TURNS ITS MELODY INTO THE GRACE OF LIVABLE SPACE.
-Puzzled, Bride looked at Queen who said, "Interesting, yes?"
+YOU SHOWED ME RAGE AND FRAILTY AND HOSTILE RECKLESSNESS AND WORRY WORRY WORRY DAPPLED WITH SUCH UNCOMPROMISING SHARDS OF LIGHT AND LOVE IT SEEMED A KINDNESS IN ORDER TO BE ABLE TO LEAVE YOU AND NOT FOLD INTO A GRIEF SO DEEP IT WOULD BREAK NOT THE HEART BUT THE MIND THAT KNOWS THE OBOE'S SHRIEK AND THE WAY IT TEARS INTO RAGS THE SILENCE TO EXPOSE YOUR BEAUTY TOO DAZZLING TO CONTAIN AND WHICH TURNS ITS MELODY INTO THE GRACE OF LIVABLE SPACE.
+Puzzled, Bride raised her eyes from the pages and looked at Queen, who said, "Interesting, yes?"
 "Very," answered Bride.
-"But strange too.
-I wonder who he's talking to."
-"Himself," muttered Queen.
+"But strange, too.
+I wonder who he was talking to."
+"Himself," said Queen.
 "They're all about him.
 At least I think so."
-"No," whispered Bride, turning a page.
-"These are about me."
+"No," murmured Bride.
+"These are about me, our time together."
 Then she read the last page.
-YOU SHOULD TAKE HEARTBREAK OF WHATEVER KIND SERIOUSLY WITH THE COURAGE TO LET IT RIDE AND BURN LIKE THE PULSING STAR IT IS UNABLE OR UNWILLING TO BE SOOTHED INTO PATHETIC SELF-BLAME BECAUSE ITS EXPLOSIVE BRILLIANCE RINGS LOUD LIKE THE DIN OF A TYMPANY.
+YOU SHOULD TAKE HEARTBREAK OF WHATEVER KIND SERIOUSLY WITH THE COURAGE TO LET IT BLAZE AND BURN LIKE THE PULSING STAR IT IS UNABLE OR UNWILLING TO BE SOOTHED INTO PATHETIC SELF-BLAME BECAUSE ITS EXPLOSIVE BRILLIANCE RINGS JUSTIFIABLY LOUD LIKE THE DIN OF A TYMPANY.

 Bride put the papers down and covered her eyes.